Skip to main content

 edgit tag create analyze-company v1.0.0

-edgit deploy set analyze-company v1.0.0 --to production
+edgit tag set analyze-company production v1.0.0

 3. Reference in Your Ensemble